LozenChen/TAS-Helper/README.md

 - Celeste TAS hotkeys randomly work improperly -> Not sure if it's caused by TAS Helper.

 - Actual Collide Hitboxes (of this frame) get lost after SL by predictor.

+- Use SRT save, then reload asset, then SRT load.
+This causes crash -> I guess it's a general issue and only happens for mod developers, so just ignore it.